 Black Mountain Mining

-The Swartberg shaft produces primarily copper and lead, with silver as a by-product.
-Annual production is of the order of 13.5Ktpa of metal-in-concentrate.
+Swartberg is accessed through a decline and produces primarily copper and lead, with silver as a by-product.
+The total production rate is around 900 thousand tonnes per annum.